 You can learn more about the finance field by consulting this extensive degree page.
 In addition to profiles on the 25 best master's programs in finance, you can gain insight into concentration options and financial aid.

-What Can I Do With a Master’s in Finance?
+What You Can Do With a Master's in Finance

 The financial services industry encompasses different occupations that help individuals and companies with monitoring, managing, and spending their money.
 Finance professionals develop a keen understanding of the market to serve clients.
 Professionals must also know how to connect with clients to sell products and services.
 Finance professionals need strong analytical skills and advanced mathematical knowledge to handle transactions.
 This list provides an overview of common industry occupations.

 Accountants review financial records for accuracy.
 They also monitor the financial health of a company by preparing its taxes and recommending changes to increase revenue and reduce costs.
 Accountants can work exclusively for a company or as part of a firm.

 - Budget Analyst